 Please contact our office if you have any questions about your family’s specific situation.

-As of September 1, 2020, we have fully reopened.
 Here’s what we’re doing to maintain the health and safety of children families, and employees during the ongoing COVID-19 pandemic (based on the latest relaunch guidance for child care):

 Vaccination: All current employees are fully vaccinated against COVID-19, and all new hires will be required to be fully vaccinated as a condition of their employment.
 All employees are strongly encouraged to get their booster/third dose as soon as it becomes available to them.